moveeleven-data/ledgerline/README.md

 ![Ledgerline Architecture](docs/assets/erd_physical_model_2.png)

 Atlas reduces everything to one clear structure: daily activity measured and explained.

 Every team sees the same story in the same numbers.

-One table turns clicks and calls into dollars, with dimensions that explain who used what, where, and when.

 From raw usage to revenue, nothing gets lost in translation.